Rocky Mountain Spotted Fever (RMSF) (cont.)

 What is the treatment for Rocky Mountain spotted fever?

-Though certain patients with mild symptoms suspected of having RMSF can be treated as outpatients with antibiotics and close follow-up, other patients with suspected RMSF will require admission to the hospital for close monitoring and further evaluation.
+Though certain patients with mild symptoms and signs suspected of having RMSF can be treated as outpatients with antibiotics and close follow-up, other patients with suspected RMSF will require admission to the hospital for close monitoring and further evaluation.

 What is the prognosis of Rocky Mountain spotted fever?

 If diagnosed early and treated promptly, RMSF has a very good prognosis.
 Most patients will fully recover without any long-term disabilities.
 However, a delay in diagnosis and treatment is contributory to the higher rates of complications and mortality seen with RMSF.
-In the United States, the mortality rate for RMSF is currently about 1%.
+In the United States, the mortality rate for RMSF is currently about less than 1%.
 In the preantibiotic era, the mortality rate was around 30%.

 Is it possible to prevent Rocky Mountain spotted fever?